For Your Patients

 Is My Patient Eligible To Receive Meals?

-Our meals are available for people living with a life-threatening illness who are having trouble getting adequate, appropriate nutrition on their own.
+Our meals are available for people living with a severe illness.
 To be eligible, your patient must:

-- Have a current diagnosis of a life-threatening illness such as cancer, HIV/AIDS, end stage renal disease, CHF, multiple sclerosis, or other such illness and documented difficulty preparing or accessing healthy meals due to treatment, side effects, or another disability
+- Have a current diagnosis of a severe illness such as cancer, HIV/AIDS, end stage renal disease, CHF, multiple sclerosis, high-risk pregnancy, dementia or other such illness.

 - Live within our delivery area.
 Eligible clients living outside the delivery area may pick up meals at Project Angel Heart or set up delivery to a person living within the boundaries.
-People in rural areas may be eligible to receive meal shipments if covered by a contract with a Meals For Care Transitions health care partner.
+People in rural areas may be eligible to receive meal shipments if covered by a contract with a health care partner.

 - Age and/or income are not qualifying factors.